 Reading Program

-Students who qualify for our reading program receive instruction individually and/or in group by our OG, Wilson, and literacy-certified reading teachers.
-Students who require Wilson Reading instruction receive it individually for a minimum of three, 40-minute periods per week.
+Students who qualify for reading as a related service receive instruction individually and/or in group by our Orton-GillinghamWilson, or literacy-certified reading teachers.
+Students who require Wilson instruction receive it individually for a minimum of three, 40-minute periods per week.
 To assure continued growth and progress in reading, the students are given systematic and explicit instruction in all reading areas.

-Reading teachers collaborate with classroom teachers to practice new skills in the classroom.
-The reading program at Vincent Smith uses a multi-sensory approach, which provides help in the following areas:
+Additionally, classroom teachers use a multi-sensory approach, which provides help in the following areas:

 Overcoming Obstacles Program